-The counterparty default risk of the standard formula is around 7.2% (2016: 5.9%) of the total SCR without taking into account the diversification effect and thus plays a subordinated role in the risk profile of Medlife.
+The counterparty default risk of the standard formula is around 6.8% (2018: 6.0%) of the total SCR without taking into account the diversification effect and thus plays a subordinated role in the risk profile of Medlife.

 A major part of the bank deposits lies within Group-internal banks.
 The whole reinsurance of the insurance subsidiaries is done within the Group.
 As a result of the good solvency capital base both at Medlife and at the GRAWE Group, the probability of default can be very well assessed and is thus minimised.
+Starting from 1 January 2020 the reinsurance programme will be stopped.

 In the selection of the reinsurance partners, a minimum rating of A- according to Standard & Poor's and/or Fitch or, in case of long processing time contracts, a minimum rating of A+ are aspired.
-Reinsurance contracts are only placed within the Group, whereby these companies do not have any rating but an excellent equivalent solvency ratio (above 300%).
+If reinsurance contracts are concluded, they are only placed within the Group, whereby these companies do not have any rating but an excellent equivalent solvency ratio (above 300%).
 Thus, the risk of default is very low.